 - Changing child or adult care situations, such as providers or costs

-Any changes made outside of the Open Enrollment period must be consistent with the qualified status change event.
+Any changes made outside of the Open Enrollment period must be consistent with the qualified life event.
 The participant may add a spouse as a dependent, for example, after a marriage, but may not change from one plan to another.
 A qualified life event change does not occur when a participant's provider leaves a plan or network.